What is the average life insurance payout?

 How can you choose the right life insurance payout for your beneficiaries?

-How do you choose the best amount of life insurance coverage for you and your loved ones?
+How do you choose the right amount of life insurance coverage for you and your loved ones?
 Should your life insurance policy provide your beneficiaries with the average life insurance payout — or should their payout be higher or lower?

 Take childcare, for example.
 Many stay-at-home parents don’t factor the cost of childcare into their life insurance coverage — which is one of the reasons why there is a significant life insurance gender gap between men and women.
 If you are a primary caregiver, make sure your life insurance policy covers the amount it would cost to pay someone else to provide that care.